wax-office-of-inspector-general/wax-developer/docs/en/api-reference/rpc_api.md

 ## Additional Information and Third-Party Tools

-Refer to EOSIO's <a href="https://developers.eos.io/manuals/eos/v2.0/nodeos/plugins/chain_api_plugin/api-reference/index" target="_blank">RPC API</a> for a list of endpoints.
+Refer to <a href="https://docs.eosnetwork.com/leap/latest/nodeos/rpc_apis/" target="_blank">RPC API documentation </a> for a list of API calls.

 <a href="https://github.com/EOSIO/eosjs" target="_blank">eosjs</a> is a javascript API SDK that's used to easily communicate with the WAX RPC API.
 To simplify development, you can use this tool to access blockchain endpoints.